nick-fagan/container/README.md

 //

-example.mat contains a pre-instantiated Container object as well as its inputs, to get a feel for how inputs must be structured.
+example.mat should give a feel for how inputs must be structured.

-For best performance, it is recommended to call sparse() after instantiation – this converts the labels object to a SparseLabels object, which takes advantage of sparse matrices in MATLAB.
+For best performance, it is recommended to call `sparse()` after instantiation – this converts the labels object to a `SparseLabels` object, which takes advantage of sparse matrices in MATLAB.